elementalsecurity/sec-arch/README.md

 - Start with `00_blueprint` to understand the vision and learning flow.
 - Navigate based on your goals:
   - New to architecture?
-Work through 01 to 05.
+Work through Tracks 01 to 05.
   - Building programs?
-See 06, 09, 11, and 12.
+Focus on Tracks 06, 09, 11, and 12.
   - Designing systems?
-Focus on 04, 07, 08, 13.
+Dive into Tracks 04, 07, 08, and 13.
   - Sharpening thinking?
-Dive into 10, 14, and 15.
+Explore Tracks 10, 14, and 15.
-- Use the portfolio challenges to apply what you've learned.
+- Use the portfolio challenges to practice applying concepts.
-- Apply mental models to develop judgment, not just knowledge.
+- Apply mental models to develop structured judgment.

 ---

 ## Philosophy

-Security Architecture is not just about tools and frameworks.
+Security Architecture is not just about frameworks, tools, or technologies.
-It’s about:
+It is about:
 - Seeing systems clearly
 - Making tradeoffs visible
 - Designing for trust under constraints
 - Aligning business and security goals
-- Documenting decisions others can build on
+- Documenting decisions others can build upon

-This is a living body of work, and you are invited to explore, adapt, and contribute.
+This is a living body of work.
+You are invited to explore, adapt, and contribute.

 ---

 ## Contributing

-If you'd like to contribute, fix typos, or suggest improvements:
+If you would like to contribute, fix typos, or suggest improvements:
-- Open a pull request with a brief description
+- Open a pull request with a brief description of your update
-- Follow the structure of the repo when adding new content
+- Follow the repository structure and formatting style

-See [`contributing.md`](./contributing.md) and [`code_of_conduct.md`](./code_of_conduct.md) for details.
+See [`contributing.md`](./contributing.md) and [`code_of_conduct.md`](./code_of_conduct.md) for contribution guidelines.

 ---

 ## License

 This repository is licensed under the MIT License.
 See [`LICENSE`](./LICENSE) for more details.